Balkan Music &

 I came to Balkan music via shape note singing, punk and metal—I like any kind of music where the whole village gets together to make a ruckus!
 I was born and raised in Washington State, and the San Francisco Bay Area has been my home since 1998.
 I’m a visual artist, a DJ and mix-tape maker and a lover of non-commercial radio.
 I make a music education podcast called Every Record Ever Recorded, and I’m a member of Polynya, a tiny choir which sings folk music from Eastern Europe and beyond.

 I first attended Mendocino camp in 2015 and have been a member of the Program Committee since 2017.
 I am equally proud of my service on the Mendo bath crew!
 Volunteering has been part of my EEFC experience from the very beginning, and one of my favorite things about our community is the cooperative spirit.
-I’m pleased to be asked to join the board, and honored to serve the community that has given me so much joy!
+I’m honored to serve the community that has given me so much joy!

 Marchette DuBois